NLRB Defends Doctrine that Protects Employees from Coercion

 These standards must be satisfactorily fulfilled for an employer to avoid allegations of coercion or improper questioning.
 It also makes a concerted effort to prevent threats of retaliation for employees who respond unfavorably to their employers.

 The Johnnie’s Poultry doctrine was established in 1964 to protect employees from pressure to participate in their employers’ defense-building.
 When confronted with allegations of wrongdoing, companies often conduct internal investigations to build their own case for defense.
 The Johnnie’s Poultry doctrine assures that employees cannot be forced to partake in these investigations or be threatened with retaliation for not willing to do so.

 The doctrine requires an employee’s informed consent to participate in an investigation.
 The recent decision to uphold Johnnie’s Poultry is a revived affirmation for employee rights.

 Have you been pressured to answer your employer’s questions about their labor practices?
-If so, seek legal assistance from the employment lawyers at the Law Office of Christopher Q. Davis, located in New York City and in Livingston, New Jersey.
+If so, seek legal assistance from the employment lawyers at the Working Solutions Law Firm, located in New York City and in Livingston, New Jersey.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.